centreon/centreon/centreon-gorgone/docs/modules/centreon/nodes.md

 ## Description

-This module aims to automatically register Poller servers as Gorgone targets, in opposition to the [register](../core/register.md) module.
+This module aims to automatically register Poller servers as Gorgone nodes, in opposition to the [register](../core/register.md) module.

-For now, targets can be registered as SSH targets or ZMQ targets.
+For now, nodes can be registered as SSH nodes or ZMQ nodes.

 ## Configuration